 The series includes:

-● COVID-19 and the Mobile Labour Force by Barb Neis, Kerri Neil, and Katherine Lippel
+● COVID-19 and the Mobile Labour Force by Barbara Neis, Kerri Neil, and Katherine Lippel, in Routed magazine

 ● COVID-19 and the Plight of Informal Cross Border Traders in Zimbabwe: Working Paper by Denboy Kudejira